KaijCH/interview_assessments/transaction_rematch/transaction_rematch.md

 ## Descriptions

-1. using dataset of transactions, orders, tickets (each in csv-like format, list), re-match transaction id back to useranme
+1. Using dataset of transactions, orders, tickets (each in csv-like format, list), re-match transaction id back to useranme

     > orders: name, mail, label, count